• Skip to primary navigation

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 • The Fruit-Fresh is also optional.
-I use that product because it helps keep the fruit a bright beautiful color, peaches can easily turn brown.
+I use that product because it helps keep the fruit a bright beautiful color, fresh peaches can easily turn brown.

 • This recipe uses low Sugar Sure-Jell Pectin - it's the pink box.